Skip to main content Skip to footer

 Project management

-How to create an action plan template (including examples)
+How to create an action plan template (with examples)

 You have a goal in mind but haven’t yet pulled together a strategy to achieve it.
 An action plan template is how you’ll get from A to B. This document provides a ready-made framework for adding all the steps you need to reach your project goals.
-Everyone who follows the plan will understand what is expected of them, which ensures those jobs-to-be-done actually get done.
+Everyone who follows the plan will understand what is expected of them, so those all-important jobs-to-be-done actually get done.

 This guide explores how to write an action plan template step-by-step, with examples for inspiration.
-For a ready-made solution, you can dive right into monday work management’s custom action plan template.
+We’ll also show you to use monday.com’s AI Work Platform to create and act on your template.

 What is an action plan?

 An action plan is a detailed blueprint that outlines the steps you, your team, or your organization will take to achieve a specific goal.
-By sequencing each step of your plan, you’ll complete everything in order and won’t miss any vital tasks.
+Sequencing each step of your plan lets you complete everything in order, so you won’t miss any vital tasks.
 Action plans include detailed information, such as:

-• A description of each action or task to complete
+• A description of each action or item to complete

 • The person or assignee responsible for each action